wiluite/CSV_co_old/README.md

 ### Features
 - Memory-mapping of CSV files.
-- Both energetic and lazy modes of bypass.
+- Both "energetic" and "lazy" modes of bypass.
 - Callbacks for each field/cell (header's or value).
 - Callbacks for new rows.
 - String data types only, apply lexical cast transformations yourself.